IsaacVerm/scrape-master-russian/README.md

     ...
 ```

+The scraping of phrases overlaps for a large part with the scraping of words so we can reuse the same functions.

-The code is divided into parts:
+The code for both words and phrases is divided into the following parts:

 - get html
 - parse html
 - write csv

 The approach is not to first get all the htmls, then parse, etc... but to write to file as soon as possible.

-Logging is done with `print` statements.

 ## Issues